 If you need this information to award Continuing Education credits, refer to our Continuing Education Credits and Webex Events article for more details.
-For a complete overview of the Video Analytics report, refer to our Event App and Community Metrics article.
+For a complete overview of the Video Analytics report, refer to our Event App Metrics article.

 How long can uploaded Video Clips be?

 When sharing shorter videos or pre-recorded content, we recommend using the Video Clips feature to upload MP4, FLV, MOV, TS, WEBM, or GIF files that are 2 GB or less and 1 hour or less in length.
 These should be intro, outro, or sponsor videos, or video overlays.

 If pre-recorded videos are from 1 to 20 hours long, use either the Video storage feature or the Local video feature to show a video file.
 You can also explore other broadcasting software if needed.

 Is there any way to share videos larger than 2 GB or longer than 1 hour?